ankypant/open-weather-app/README.md

 5. Error handling service
 6. PWA update service

-## Can be improved

-1. Add more unit testing to increase the coverage.
-2. Check reposiveness for multiple view ports.
-3. Add more automation.
-4. Error handling.

 ## App sturcture

 1. **Shared Modules** - contains is shared components, modules, pipes across the application